EDOLK/Cybersecurity-Home-Lab/Linux Cybersecurity and Command-line basics.md

 `useradd earl`

-permission is denied, as creating a new user means modifying the passwd file, which only the root user has editing permissions for.
+Permission is denied, as creating a new user means modifying the passwd file, which only the root user has editing permissions for.

 ![Question 7](q7)